magnickolas/refresher-bot/README.md

 Telegram bot that takes your url and notifies you of updates on the web page.

 ## Configuring
-First, create a virtual environment with necessary packages:
+First, install [pipenv] and create a virtual environment with necessary packages:

 ```sh
 pipenv install
 ```

-You should have [MongoDB](https://www.mongodb.com/) been installed.
+You should have [MongoDB] been installed.

 Then put your telegram API and bot API keys into the [bot's config file](config/bot.yaml).